kanidm/kanidm/kanidm_book/src/accounts_and_groups.md

 ## Groups

 Groups represent a collection of entities.
 This generally is a collection of persons or service accounts.
-Groups are commonly used to assign privileges to the accouts that are members of a group.
+Groups are commonly used to assign privileges to the accounts that are members of a group.
 This allows easier administration over larger systems where privileges can be assigned to groups in a logical manner, and then only membership of the groups need administration, rather than needing to assign privileges to each entity directly and uniquely.